 1. Salt Therapy is a Natural Antimicrobial

 Ever hear people tell you to wash out a wound in the sea?
 Turns out there’s some scientific merit to that advice.
-A study of mice cited by Time found that skin cells naturally accumulated more salt (sodium chloride) near infected areas; without salt, bacteria were able to flourish.
+A 2015 study found that skin cells naturally accumulated more salt (sodium chloride) near infected areas; without salt, bacteria were able to flourish.
 Furthermore, mice fed high-salt diets were able to recover from infections more quickly.